jemme07/pyspk/README.md

 where $\alpha$ sets the power-law normalisation, $\beta$ sets power-law slope, $\gamma$ provides the redshift dependence and $E(z)$ is the usual dimensionless Hubble parameter.
 For simplicity, we use the cosmology implementation of `astropy` to specify the cosmological parameters in py-SP(k).

 Note that this power-law has a normalisation that is redshift dependent, while the the slop is constant in redshift.
-While this provides a less flexible approach compared with Methods 1 (simple power-law) and 3 (binned data), we find that this parametrisation agrees well with our simulations up to redshift $z=1$, which is the redshift range proved by Akino et al. 2022.
-For higher redshifts, we find that simulations require mass-dependent slope, especially at the lower mass range required to predict the suppression of the total matter power spectrum at such redshifts.
+While this provides a less flexible approach compared with Methods 1 (simple power-law) and Method 3 (binned data), we find that this parametrisation agrees well with our simulations up to redshift $z=1$, which is the redshift range proved by Akino et al. 2022.
+For higher redshifts, we find that simulations require a mass-dependent slope, especially at the lower mass range required to predict the suppression of the total matter power spectrum at such redshifts.

 In the following example we use the redshift-dependent power-law fit parameters with a flat LambdaCDM cosmology.
 Note that any `astropy` cosmology could be used instead.